sbraende/shoeshop/README.md

 ### AI Assistance – ChatGPT

 - Helped set up redirecting from the Search component to the SearchResults page, including how to use `encodeURIComponent` and `URLSearchParams`.
+- Helped with some of the code in cartReducer.
 - Assisted with the initial draft of `README.md`.

 ## License